 Chogo is a dry cheese made from yak milk.
 It’s a popular local snack, but it may seem hard and unforgiving to Western palates.
 I tried a few pieces and found it very similar to a similar dried cheese I’d had in Uzbekistan the previous year.
 I don’t suggest biting into it, as you might break a tooth.
 Instead, pop it into your mouth, whole, and let your saliva soak into it to soften it up.
 You have to suck on it for a while for it to break down, so be patient!

 The main attraction in the Paro area is the monastery called Paro Taktsang, better known as Tiger’s Nest.
 This world-famous Buddhist monastery clings to the side of a high cliff in the upper Paro Valley about 10 kilometers (6 miles) north of town.
-The sacred complex was built in 1692 around a cave where an 8th-century Buddhist master named Guru Padmasambhava is said to have meditated for four months.
+The sacred complex was built in 1692 around a cave where legend says an 8th-century Buddhist master named Guru Padmasambhava meditated for four months.

 Tiger’s Nest is the number one tourist attraction in Bhutan for good reason.
 It’s absolutely gorgeous, but its location means that reaching it can be difficult.
 It can only be reached by hiking a steep, difficult trail through a forest and up the mountain for upwards of three hours.
 Because of the amount of time it takes to climb up, visit the monastery, and then climb down, most travelers opt to begin their hike at 8 a.m.
 It’s easily one of the best things to do in Paro, Bhutan!

-I highly recommend being in moderate to good shape before attempting this hike.
+I highly recommend being in moderate to good shape before attempting the hike to Tiger’s Nest.
 I’m in pretty good shape, and this hike was intense even for me!
 It was easily the hardest hike I’ve ever done in my life, and I didn’t make it any easier on myself, as I rushed through it because of my tight schedule.
 I found myself out of breath several times, and the sun beating down on me was brutal.

 There, I recommend trying the red rice (a staple and specialty in Bhutan), scrambled eggs, dal, chilies, potatoes, and radishes.
 The radishes come in a delicious, creamy gravy, which tastes fantastic with the rice.
 I also enjoyed the potatoes, which were nice and hot, and the oily scrambled eggs were fantastic as well.